 Tritium Disposal Service

-Tritium Exit Sign Disposal (Step-by-Step Guide)
+Tritium Exit Sign Disposal and Recycling Guide

 How to recycle or retire self-luminous exit signs safely and in compliance — with a simple 4-step process you can hand to your team.

-Last updated: October 2025
+Last updated: June 2026

 Educational Guide UL 924 • Owner Duties • NRC/EPA For Facility Managers & Safety Officers